OsoSuerte/yelp/README.md

 * **pandas**: Used to build DataFrames.
 * **matplotlib.pyplot**: as plt, used for used to visualize data.
 * **numpy**: as np, a system for working with arrays.
 * **LinearRegression**: from sklearn.linear_model, built in functions for ML modeling.
+* **train_test_split**: from sklearn.model_selection, built in functions splitting data for training and testing purposes.

 ## Data Analysis

-A few lines of code are included to analyze the data as it is presented from the source material.
+Several lines of code in the begining A few lines of code are included to analyze the data as it is presented from the source material.
 While not strictly necessary in the final code for it to run successfully it shows the process used to find and organize the requisite information later used for modeling.

 ## Data Cleaning